-The Joint Graduate Degree Program in Neuroscience is designed for students that want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
+The Joint Graduate Degree Program in Neuroscience is designed for students who want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
 Students graduate with a Ph.D. degree in "X and neuroscience," where X is their home department – for example, "psychology and neuroscience," or "molecular biology and neuroscience," or "philosophy and neuroscience."
 The program is designed for maximum flexibility.

 Candidates should apply to one of the cooperating home departments, which include chemistry, ecology and evolutionary biology, molecular biology, philosophy, physics, psychology; departments in the School of Engineering; and the Program in Applied and Computational Mathematics.
 The candidate should fulfill the admission requirements of the chosen department.

 Interested students should register as members of the Joint Graduate Degree Program in Neuroscience after their general exam.
 This is done by obtaining approval from (a) their adviser; (b) the director of graduate studies (DGS) of their home department; (c) the DGS of the Princeton Neuroscience Institute; and then sending these approvals to the Graduate Program Administrator for the Princeton Neuroscience Institute.

 Joint degree students must take one of the following four courses: NEU 501a, NEU 501b, NEU 502a, or NEU 502b.
 Additionally, all students in the joint program are expected to participate in the neuroscience seminar (NEU 511), which meets several times per semester.

 Prior to the general examination, students must select a Ph.D. adviser affiliated with the Neuroscience Institute.
 Students are required to take and pass their general exam in their home department.